 It’s no longer a secret that Rose has made good on his promise to buy Chez la Vieille.
 The New York Times and then Eater reported yesterday that Rose is partnering with American restaurateur Stephen Starr to take over the historic Paris institution and to bring its spirit to New York.

-In Paris, where Rose hopes to reopen Chez la Vieille no later than January, there will two different offerings.
+In Paris, where Rose hopes to reopen Chez la Vieille no later than January, there will be two different offerings.
 At street level, the action will center around an old bar and hors d’oeuvres like oysters and fried quail will be consumed while standing.
 In the dining room upstairs, Rose will serve poule au pot and a few different plats du jour.
 Different versions of bouillon, the restorative broth that powered generations of market workers, will also make an appearance.

 “I don’t want to save Chez la Vieille,” says Rose, “I want to make it live again.
 I want it to be filled with people.
 This place is quintessentially Paris, right in the heart of the city and full of all these ghosts – the good kind – from Les Halles.”
 Rose acknowledges that to be vibrant, Chez la Vieille in Paris also has to be accessible, with prices hovering somewhere around the 12 euro mark.